 We had a variety products with us.
 Broadly, they included:

-- Animals from our Juna Series
+- Amigurumi animals from our Juna Series

 You don’t want to run out and you may surprise yourself in how much you sell!
-And if you don’t sell it all, well, that’s a bit off pressure taken off for creating product for your next craft fair 🙂 We ended up taking a LOT of inventory.
-Initially, this craft fair was supposed to be in April and was cancelled due to a Covid-19 lockdown.
+And if you don’t sell it all, well, that’s a bit off pressure taken off for creating product for your next craft fair, isn’t it 🙂 We ended up taking a LOT of inventory.
+Initially, this craft market was supposed to be in April and was cancelled due to a Covid-19 lockdown.
 So in the extra three months that we got, we had amassed a lot of amigurumi.
 We thought about whether we should take it all or just take some but, in the end, took everything with us.
 And, boy, were we glad we did!
 We sold significantly more amigurumi than we had anticipated and would have been disappointed if we had run out of product.

 3. Keep products at varying price ranges

-- Add price tags to all your products: We tagged each product individually so that people could see the prices themselves without having to ask us.
+We tagged each product individually so that people could see the prices themselves without having to ask us.
 We used very small price tags that we pinned onto each toy.
 They were subtle enough that they didn’t ruin the display.

-- Keep a small folding work table with you: We took a small folding table with us that we kept in between our chairs, which we used as our checkout table.
+We took a small folding table with us that we kept in between our chairs, which we used as our checkout table.
 It allowed us to keep the entire table for our product, while giving us a work space.